Asperger’s Boarding School For Teenagers

 Not all cases of AS are diagnosed early, because the signs are not always apparent until teenagers reach an environment that is concentrated around stress. difficulties are often not recognized until the demands of their environment increase.
 This can happen as late as early adulthood, when the individual leaves high school for college.

-Whatever the exact cause(s) are of AS, teenagers living with the syndrome need to be equipped with the proper coping mechanisms in order to live a successful life.
+Whatever the exact cause(s) of AS are, teenagers living with the syndrome need to be equipped with the proper coping mechanisms in order to live a successful life.

 Therapeutic Programming Helping Girls Struggling with Aspergers